Rabiahdlearner/Machine-Learning/README.md

-# MyR_Work
+# ML-HW1
-This repository contain all assignments and project I do in R. It is more like an online archive.
-I hope you also find it helpful
+This repository contains the first homework on Machine Learning course. it is based on K=3- Nearest neighbor and linear model.
+I hope you also find it helpful.